Molokini Crater Scuba Diving

 Flying Sea Cliffs

 At a depth of 50 feet, divers can expect to see many shelves along the backside of Molokini Crater.
 Underneath the main shelf is another 80 feet of water before the bottom.
-On the bottom side of the ledges are red sponge and tube coral only seen with powerful lights.
+On the bottom side of the ledges are red sponges and tube coral only seen with powerful lights.

 Edge of the World